 Several things to note about using the scanner:

 - Don’t mix photo sizes in a batch.
-The document feeder works well, but photos will feed crookedly if they don’t fit snugly in the paper guides — as happens when different size photos are mixed.
+The document feeder works well but photos will feed crookedly if they don’t fit snugly in the paper guides.
+This is more likely to happen when you mix different size photos.

-- Photos that are curved from storage don’t scan as well as the center will be a little further from the glass.
-If you have a bunch of photos that weren’t in albums and are curved or cupped, flatten them as best as possible by putting them in small stacks with weights on top (books work well).
+- Photos that are curved from storage don’t scan as well.
+It’s because the center will be a little further from the glass.
+If you have a bunch of photos that weren’t in albums and are curved or cupped, flatten them as best as possible.
+Put them in small stacks with weights on top (books work well).

-- You cannot scan slides or negatives with this scanner — that takes a flatbed scanner with a special attachment.
+- You cannot scan slides or negatives with this scanner.
+You must scan slides and negatives with a . flatbed scanner with a special attachment.

-Admittedly, it’s still not an afternoon project as you have to take the photos out of their albums and so on.
+Admittedly, it’s still not an afternoon project.
+You still have to take the photos out of their albums and so on.
 But it’s no longer a “dreaded” job.

 If you’re starting to plan your moving aboard and casting off the dock lines, this is a great project to take on early in the process.
-Later you’ll be tying up all sorts of loose ends and won’t want to take the time for it, but I guarantee that once you’re aboard you’ll be glad you did it.
+Later you’ll be tying up all sorts of loose ends.
+You won’t want to take the time for it when you’re already busy.
+But I guarantee that once you’re aboard you’ll be glad you did it.